What is available on JSTOR now?

 - Updated LibGuides and educational resources for images on JSTOR

-We do not have a timeline for sunsetting the Artstor platform at this stage.
-We are committed to keeping the current platform active until we can ensure JSTOR delivers an optimal experience for research, teaching, and learning with images.
-We will continue to update our community as this work progresses so that you have ample advance notice of a transition.
+The Artstor platform will continue to remain active without interruption until we can ensure JSTOR delivers an optimal experience for research, teaching, and learning with images.
+We will continue to update our community as this work progresses; rest assured that any changes to the availability of Artstor will be announced many months in advance.

 Are you continuing to add new collections to Artstor?